1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-01.md

    ![](Images/PostgreSQL-image17.png)

-1. Back on the **Connection Dialog**, for each of the options, click each drop down and select the following options:
+1. Back on the **Connection Dialog**, for each of the options, click each drop-down and select the following options:
     - Subscription: Select the **default Subscription provided (1)**.
     - Resource Group: Select the **SKAgents-<inject key="Deployment ID" enableCopy="false"/> (2)** RG.
     - Location: Select the **default location (3)**.